Adyen/adyen-python-api-library/README.md

 ### Example integration

-For a closer look at how our python library works, clone our [example integration](https://github.com/adyen-examples/adyen-python-online-payments).
+For a closer look at how our Python library works, clone our [example integration](https://github.com/adyen-examples/adyen-python-online-payments).
 This includes commented code, highlighting key features and concepts, and examples of API calls that can be made using the library.

 ## Contributing